Peet's Coffee: History

-In 2012, Peet's was taken private when it was acquired by Joh.
-A Benckiser, a German investment group, for $977.6 million, or $73.50 per share.
+In 2012, Peet's was taken private when it was acquired by JAB Holding Company, a German investment group, for $977.6 million, or $73.50 per share.
 At that time, the acquisition was one of the largest prices paid for a Berkeley-founded company.
 JAB Holding (Joh.
-A Benckiser) also owns minority stakes in the consumer products companies Reckitt Benckiser, Coty, Inc. and control of luxury brands Bally, Belstaff and Jimmy Choo.
+A Benckiser) also owns minority stakes in the consumer products companies Reckitt Benckiser, Coty and control of luxury brands Bally, Belstaff and Jimmy Choo.
 JAB Holding later acquired a portion of Caribou Coffee.

 In August 2014, Peet's acquired Mighty Leaf Tea, a specialty tea brand based in the Bay Area, in partnership with Next World Group.
 It was announced in October 2015 that Stumptown Coffee Roasters would become a wholly owned subsidiary of Peet's.
 Later that same month, Peet's announced that it was acquiring a majority stake in Chicago-based Intelligentsia Coffee & Tea.

+In 2015 Peet's Coffee was merged with Jacobs Douwe Egberts both majority-owned by JAB Holding, to form JDE Peet's.

 In December 2016, Peet's announced that it was building a second roaster in Suffolk, Virginia.
 The 175,000-square-foot facility will cost $58 million and was set to open in 2018.
 At that time, the Alameda roaster was producing approximately 1 million pounds of coffee each week.
 Peet's opened its first location in Shanghai, China, in October 2017.

 As of fiscal year 2019, Peet's revenue grew to $983 million.
 On May 29, 2020, JDE Peet's, the owner of Peet's Coffee and Jacobs Douwe Egberts, raised $2.5 billion by taking the company public on the Euronext Amsterdam stock exchange in a deal that valued the company at $17.3 billion.
-Defying the coronavirus pandemic and economic slowdown, it was the largest initial public offering in Europe during the first five months of 2020 and the second biggest IPO in the world.
+Amidst the coronavirus pandemic and economic slowdown, it was the largest initial public offering in Europe during the first five months of 2020 and the second biggest IPO in the world.

+In August 2025, it was announced Keurig Dr Pepper would purchase Peet's Coffee for $18.4 billion.
+The companies plan to split into two US-listed firms after the merger.